Improved Tree Sparsifiers in Near-Linear Time: The Charging Scheme

 We combine demand states as we go up the decomposition tree $T$.
-We consider each cluster in~$T$, and replace the demand states $P_{S_1'}, \ldots, P_{S_r'}$ that are supported on its sub-clusters $S_1', \ldots, S_r'$ with a new demand state that is supported on $S'$.
+We consider each cluster $S'$ in~$T$, and replace the demand states $P_{S_1'}, \ldots, P_{S_r'}$ that are supported on its sub-clusters $S_1', \ldots, S_r'$ with a new demand state that is supported on $S'$.
 This is done in Theorem~\ref{theorem:charge-in-S} below.
-Note that our demand states are not valid demand states.
-They will, however, satisfy the following invariant:
+Note that our demand states are not necessarily valid demand states, since $P_{S'_i}$ only stores the portion of the global demand that currently resides in $S'_i$.
+The matching positive and negative parts of a commodity may lie in different clusters, so complete cancellation cannot occur within a single cluster.
+However, when summing over all demand states, these contributions do cancel out, and the total demand state remains valid.
+The demands states will, however, satisfy the following invariant with respect to $P$, the initial valid demand state we have fixed:

 \begin{invariant} For a cluster $S$ and $\alpha \ge 1$, we say that a demand state $P_{S'}$ \emph{satisfies the invariant} with load $\alpha$ if \begin{enumerate}[label=(\arabic*), ref=\arabic*] \item It is supported on the boundary of $S$: